droe-lang/droe-lang.github.io/src/guide/debugging.md

   url: /guide/webassembly/
 ---

-Debugging is an essential skill for developing robust Roelang applications.
-This guide covers debugging techniques, common issues, and troubleshooting strategies for Roelang programs.
+Debugging is an essential skill for developing robust Roe applications.
+This guide covers debugging techniques, common issues, and troubleshooting strategies for Roe programs.

 ## Basic Debugging Techniques